 Criteria: Students classified as Free or Reduced Priced Meal (FRPM) eligible, who are not directly certified on the CALPADS 1.18 FRPM/English Learner/Foster Youth - Student List report, must have supporting documentation that indicates the student was eligible for this designation.
-The unduplicated local control funding formula pupil count affects the percentage used as data in calculating Local Control Funding Formula (LCFF) apportionment.
-Auditors are required to verify compliance with California Education Code Section 42238.02(b)(3)(B).
+The unduplicated local control funding formula pupil count

 Condition: One (1) out of sixty (60) students tested from the CALPADS 1.18 FRPM/English Learner/Foster Youth - Student List Report who were classified as FRPM did not have proper supporting documentation to justify their designation.
 Upon further review of 100% of the NSLP Income Verification sample selected for 2017-18, we identified eleven (11) additional students that were incorrectly classified.
+The error was isolated to the income verification process, so extrapolation to the rest of the population was not necessary.